IgorNK/car-app/README.md

 You can play around the deployed app at:

 [https://igornk.github.io/car-app/](https://igornk.github.io/car-app/)
+## Known bugs
+When you change the car chassis, wheels move to the (0, 0, 0) transform.
+Need to figure out how to properly update InstancedMesh transforms without re-instantiating them.
 ## Credits
 ### Car model #1:
 "Car Scene" by toivo (https://sketchfab.com/toivo) licensed under [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/)